nazuke/SEOMacroscope/README.md

 * Set and report acceptable word, character lengths for descriptions.
 * Report on titles, descriptions, keywords, and headings.
 * Optionally generate keyword occurrences across pages and the entire site.
-* Scan and extract metadata for PDFs.
+* Scan and extract metadata from PDFs.
+* Custom filters to identify content that is missing/present.
+* Data extractors to scrape arbitrary content from pages.

 ### Reports may be exported to Excel format.
 Currently, these include: